afeawoL/Prompts/README.md

 # ChatGPT
-My custom and cribbed prompts and recipes.
+Custom and cribbed prompts and recipes [Forked from Les-El/ChatGPT]